ChariereFiedler/node-cli-seed/README.md

 ## About

-Node Cli Seed is an initial scaffolding with first step to bootstrap Node Cli modules.
+Bootstrap your Node CLI project with this seed.

 ## Features